 This document is subject to U.S. and international copyright laws and treaties.
-No part of this document may be reproduced in any form without the written authorization of Cloud Software Group, Inc.
+No part of this document may be reproduced in any form without the written authorization of TIBCO Software Inc.

-TIBCO, the TIBCO logo, Jaspersoft, JasperReports, and Visualize.js are registered trademarks of Cloud Software Group, Inc. in the United States and/or other countries.
+TIBCO, the TIBCO logo, Jaspersoft, JasperReports, and Visualize is are registered trademarks of TIBCO Software Inc. in the United States and/or other countries